waynodiablo/Oystercard/boris_bikes/boris_bikes_version_0.md

 In the process of creating individual objects through a test driven process we'll gradually create an implementation in code of our domain model.
 Over the course of this tutorial we'll fashion a series of classes that allow us to create bike objects, van objects, docking station objects and so on.
 A system like this (in a much more complex form) is actually used by the real Boris bikes system in London.
 Every time you rent or return a bike some objects get created somewhere in the system that tracks the usage of all bikes.

-## Version 0: Domain Model and Project Setup
+## Stage 0: Domain Model and Project Setup

 Given that we have established the high level system behaviours, the next step of the process (even before we think about a single line of code) is to create the [domain model](https://en.wikipedia.org/wiki/Domain_model).
 As we started to describe above, the [domain model](https://en.wikipedia.org/wiki/Domain_model) describes key concepts in the domain and the relationships between them.
 In other words, it helps us understand what classes we may have and what methods they may implement.